erkac/f5-bigip-letsencrypt/README.md

 curl -k https://curl.se/ca/cacert.pem -o /etc/pki/tls/certs/ca-bundle.crt
 ```

-> Also please check your DNS configuration if the connection fails.
+> In case of connection failure, please double-check your DNS configuration.
+Which is the most common issue.

 Next... very likely `dehydrated` response will be, that for the first time you have to start it with the following options `./dehydrated --register --accept-terms`, please do so and then finally start it with `./dehydrated -c`.